-This paper was developed by the European Society of Cardiology with special contribution from the European Association of Cardiovascular Imaging (EACVI) and was then endorsed by the European Society of Cardiology Associations: the Association of Cardiovascular Nursing & Allied Professions (ACNAP), the Association for Acute CardioVascular Care (ACVC), the European Association of Preventive Cardiology (EAPC), the European Association of Percutaneous Cardiovascular Interventions (EAPCI), the European Heart Rhythm Association (EHRA), and the Heart Failure Association (HFA).
-The document was reviewed by the European Association of Cardiovascular Imaging (EACVI) Board and approved by the ESC Scientific Documents Committee.
+This paper was developed by the European Society of Cardiology with special contribution from the European Association of Cardiovascular Imaging (EACVI) and was then endorsed by the European Society of Cardiology Associations: the Association of Cardiovascular Nursing & Allied Professions (ACNAP), the Association for Acute CardioVascular Care (ACVC), the European Association of Preventive Cardiology (EAPC), the European Association of Percutaneous Cardiovascular Interventions (EAPCI), the European Heart Rhythm Association (EHRA), and the Heart Failure Association of Cardiovascular Imaging (EACVI) Board and approved by the ESC Scientific Documents Committee.
 We are grateful to Celeste McCracken for her help in creating the figures containing certification data; Liliana Szabo for her help in creating the graphical abstract; and Matthieu Depuydt (European Society of Cardiology) for coordination support to the manuscript development.